schlezes/presentations/README.md

 All the rendering was dispatched to the available page space underneath the two rows so that the page remained static.

-Therefore;my goal,
+Therefore; my goal,

-was the presentation to benefit all attendees of the group by providing interesting topics, by providing graphics, by analyzing the source code and providing the reasons for the choice a particular algorithm that was necessary for a JavaScript function to execute correctly.
+Was a presentation that could benefit all attendees of the group by providing interesting topics, by providing graphics, by analyzing the source code and providing the reasons for the choice a particular algorithm that was necessary for a JavaScript function to execute correctly.

 I have attached the screenshots of these presentations.